tru-ID/sim-card-auth-ios/sim-card-auth-ios/README.md

 # SIM Card Based Mobile Authentication [with tru.ID]

 ## Overview
-The tru.ID SubscriberCheck provides a solution that offers both phone number verification and SIM checking.
+**tru.ID** SubscriberCheck is a solution that offers both mobile phone number verification and SIM swap detection.
 SIM Check Service provides information on when a SIM card associated with a mobile phone number was last changed.
 This can be used when augmenting existing 2FA or anti-fraud workflows.

 PhoneCheck on the other hand provides.

 SubscriberCheck simplifies and combines the functionality offered by both PhoneCheck and SIMCheck into a single product.

+**TODO: ☝️ Good idea to have an intro to talk about SubscriberCheck.
+We should focus on just that product because, although it is built upon the other products, I feel it complicates things.
+What is SubscriberCheck, how does it work and why should you care.**

 ## How to run this project?

+**TODO: ☝️ The tutorial should focus on building the project.
+The "how to run" instructions should go in README of the associated repo**

+**TODO: 👇 Having these instructions makes sense.
+I'd just not frame them as prep for running the project.
+More foundational steps so you can begin development**

 ### Step 1 - Have your fundamentals
 You will need to follow a few steps before you can run this sample app.
 If you have not done so;